-i.
-Requirements for DOE/NNSA and non-DOE/NNSA Federally Funded Research and Development Centers Included as a Subrecipient
+ii.
+Requirements for DOE/NNSA and non-DOE/NNSA Federally Funded Research and Development Centers Included as a Subrecipient i.
+Authorization for non-DOE/NNSA FFRDCs ii.
+Authorization for DOE/NNSA FFRDCs

 DOE/NNSA and non-DOE/NNSA FFRDCs may be proposed as a subrecipient on another entity's application subject to the following guidelines: